Adonis-Tibebe/CustomerExperienceAnalytics/README.md

 ## 📘 Notebook Workspace

 Jupyter notebooks in the `notebooks/` directory guide inspection, cleaning, modeling, and exploratory analysis.

-The current preprocessing notebook initializes the review pipeline by preparing raw data for sentiment analysis.
+- `Data_Preprocessing.ipynb` initializes the review pipeline by preparing raw data for sentiment analysis.
+- `Sentiment_and_Thematic_Analysis.ipynb` performs sentiment scoring and thematic extraction using modern NLP techniques, leveraging modular functions from the `src` directory.

 Additional notebooks will be added as analytical tasks expand.

+## Recent Changes

+- Added `Sentiment_and_Thematic_Analysis.ipynb` for advanced sentiment and thematic analysis.
+- Refactored and modularized core functions into the `src/` directory (`utils/`, `models/`).
+- Updated `notebooks/README.md` with detailed summaries for each notebook.